 Thus, good news for all the non-programmers!
 Programming will no more swallow the youngsters.
 Though the progress is slow as per Charles Simonyi, we would soon get to hear about the automatic programming by the machines.

 Having said all this, what are the other Career options if you do not like coding where you can get your interest in / or get employed?

 There are enough areas to be focused on, rather than just concentrating on the coding domain.
 Task management, problem-solving, learning new tools and methods, critical thinking, and so on and so forth are to be cultivated.

-Other domains which have amazing scope apart from coding are:
+Other domains which have amazing scope apart from development are:

 - Testing Domain (Test Engineer)

 - Business Analyst